 Supporting Food & Beverage Start-ups at Fine Food Australia

 The NSW Government has been supporting the Food & Beverage manufacturing sector through its presence at Fine Food Australia since 2001.
 Fine Food Australia is the largest food and beverage industry trade show in Australia.
-The NSW Government continues to assist innovative Food & Beverage manufacturers by offering NSW businesses the opportunity to apply for one of twelve Exhibitor booth subsidies in the Flavours of NSW Zone.
-Applications for the Exhibitor subsidies for Fine Food Australia 2023 have closed.
-The NSW Government will soon be announcing the niche NSW food and beverage manufacturers exhibiting within the Flavours of NSW zone for 2023.
-Subscribe to our Flavours of NSW newsletter for further updates.
+The NSW Government continues to assist innovative Food & Beverage manufacturers by offering NSW businesses the opportunity to apply for Exhibitor booth subsidies in the Flavours of NSW Zone at Fine Food Australia in Sydney and Melbourne.

 Flavours of NSW Catalogue

-Sponsored by the NSW Government and powered by the Food and Agribusiness Growth Centre (FIAL), the Flavours of NSW Catalogue connects international buyers with world-class NSW food and beverage companies.
+Sponsored by the NSW Government and powered by the independent, industry-led, not-for-profit Food Innovation Australia Limited (FIAL), the Flavours of NSW Catalogue connects international buyers with world-class NSW food and beverage companies.